Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Differentiable Models

-In practice, the loss function in (\ref{eq:pinn-loss}) can be augmented with additional terms that penalize the discrepancies between observed data and model predictions, as well as to enforce the prescribed initial conditions.
+In practice, the loss function in (\ref{eq:pinn-loss}) can be augmented with additional terms penalizing discrepancies between observed data and model predictions and enforcing the prescribed initial conditions.
 These constraints enable the PINN to simultaneously satisfy the governing equations (\ref{eq:smib-compact}) and fit the available measurement data:

-where $n_d$ denotes the number of data points, while $\lambda_d$ and $\lambda_i$ represent the weighting factors for the data loss and the initial condition loss, respectively.
+Here, $n_d$ denotes the number of data points, while $\lambda_d$ and $\lambda_i$ are the weighting factors for the data mismatch and the initial condition losses, respectively.

-For parameter identification, the PINN approach embeds (\ref{eq:smib-inverse}) into the loss function in (\ref{eq:pinn-loss}).
-Consequently, the learnable parameters $\theta_M$ and $\theta_D$ are updated simultaneously with the network parameters $\theta$ during the training.
+For parameter identification, the unknown parameters $\theta_M$ and $\theta_D$ appearing in (\ref{eq:smib-inverse}) are treated as trainable variables and optimized simultaneously with the network parameters $\theta$ during training.